anutron/mootools-depender/README.md

 -------
 Each file, whether compressed or not, is given a header that looks something like this:

-	//<copyright as defined in config.json>
+	//<copyright as defined in config.json> -- Note that the Django app doesn't have support for these yet

 	//Contents: Core, Hash, Number, Function, String, Array, etc.